 The College does not offer technical courses in the various engineering fields.
-It is possible, however, to arrange courses which will meet the need of those students who wish to include in their cultural studies those subjects which will best fit them to later take up the technical courses in the best Engineering schools.
+It is possible, however, to arrange courses which will meet the need of those students who wish to include in their cultural studies those subjects which will best fit them to take up later the tehnical courses in the best engineering schools.

-PRE-ENGINEERING REQUIREMENTS.-Mathematics 1-2, 3, 4, 5-6, 7; Physics 1-2, 3, 4, 5-6.
+PRE-ENGINEERING REQUIREMENTS.-Mathematics 1-2, 3, 4, 5, 6, 7; Physics 1-2, 3, 4, 5, 6.
 Mechanical Drawing 1-2.